 How did I draft my most meaningful experiences?

 Below is an example of one of my most meaningful experiences which happens to be clinical in nature.
-I started by giving an overview of where I worked, who I worked with, my role and responsibilities.
-I highlighted any unique aspects of the organization, for instance if it has a unique mission or serves a specific patient population.
+I started by giving an overview of where I worked, who I worked with, and my role and responsibilities.
+I highlighted any unique aspects of the organization, for instance, if it has a unique mission or serves a specific patient population.
 I would then use the remaining space to discuss any short anecdotes or lessons learned, or the impact you made within this experience.

-Note: I used a patient encounter from this same experience in my personal statement, but in the work and activities section, I spoke about what I did and how I grew from this experience in a higher level.
+Note: I used a patient encounter from this same experience in my personal statement, but in the work and activities section, I spoke about what I did and how I grew from this experience at a higher level.
 I discussed several lessons I learned and gave examples that showcase the qualities I exhibited.
-Some personal qualities I highlighted are teamwork, resolving conflict, efficiency, focus on patient education.
+Some personal qualities I highlighted are teamwork, resolving conflict, efficiency, and focus on patient education.
 In my personal statement, I zoomed into a more specific patient encounter where I described what happened and how I assisted.

 40 ACMAS Work and Activities Examples